Propyl gallate

-Propyl gallate, or propyl 3,4,5-trihydroxybenzoate is an ester formed by the condensation of gallic acid and propanol.
+Propyl gallate, or propyl 3,4,5-trihydroxybenzoate, is an ester formed by the condensation of gallic acid and propanol.
 Since 1948, this antioxidant has been added to foods containing oils and fats to prevent oxidation.
 As a food additive, it is used under the E number E310.

 Description

 Propyl gallate is an antioxidant.
 It protects against oxidation by hydrogen peroxide and oxygen free radicals.
+It appears as a white to creamy-white crystalline odorless solid.